OffchainLabs/arbitrum-classic/docs/Node_Providers.md

 ## Moralis

 Moralis allows Arbitrum users and developers to connect to both Arbitrum One (Mainnet) and Rinkeby testnet.
 To do so, you need to create an account and choose the node you wish to connect to.
-You will then be presented with a pair of URLs (Arbitrum Mainnet and Testnet) with which you can interact with directly in the command line or point your MetaMask RPC endpoints to them.
+You will then be presented with a pair of URLs (Arbitrum Mainnet and Testnet) with which you can interact with directly in the command line or point your [wallet's](https://portal.arbitrum.one/#wallets) RPC endpoints to them.
 For full guide and more explanation, see the [Moralis's documentation](https://moralis.io/full-guide-how-to-connect-to-arbitrum-nodes/).

 ## Ankr